medined/accumulo_stackscript/README.md

 Accumulo Stackscript
 ====================

+2013-May-10 The driver-1.4.2.sh script seems to be working perfectly to install hadoop, zookeeper, and accumulo into ~/accumulo_home/bin.

+2013-May-10 The scripts that pull trunk are not working correctly.
+The symptom is that the Accumulo monitor page is not responding.

 Provides stackscripts to install hadoop, zookeeper and accumulo on a Linode server.

 I wanted a way to test the very latest Accumulo code.
 I could not use any of my existing systems because they were multi-use boxes.
 So I wrote a Stackscript in order to prepare a Linode server.
 Note that this script pulls a few files from my affy.com server for simplicity.